ivanbatistao/holbertonschool-low_level_programming/0x01-variables_if_else_while/README.md

-In this project, I have learned about Variables, if, else, while
+In this project I have learned about Variables, if, else, while